zer2/fantasy-basketball-optimizer/about/turnovers.md

 There are real arguments to be made for this approach.
 However, my own analysis has led me to believe that none of the arguments are strong enough to warrant such an extreme treatment.
 As such, the website's default is to weigh turnovers as normal.

 This article is my attempt to explain why none of the arguments are convincing to me.
 As it turns out, the underlying logic gets complicated.
 It touches on concepts that are important to seemingly unrelated topics, including the effect of diet soda on health and how voter power is distributed by the electoral college.
-Given all of this complexity, the logic presented here is not enormously rigorous.
-So please take it with a grain of salt and come to your own conclusions
+Hopefully you will find it interesting at the very least!

 ## 1. The first argument: low-turnover teams tend to lose